MKLab-ITI/reveal-user-classification/README.md

 Usage
 =====
-Script X is an example of proper usage.
+Script .../reveal_user_classification/experiments/asu_experiments/test_run is an example of proper usage.
 Run it to get results.

 Install
 =======